STRONGAYA/strong-aya-info-portal/README.md

 that attempts to retrieve the data from the STRONG AYA Vantage6 infrastructure.
 This integration is triggered through a GitHub workflow and will periodically repeat the task after a set interval.

-The portal is built using Adobe XD, Locofy.ai, GitHub Pages, DataWrapper and Vantage6.
+The portal is built using Adobe XD, Locofy.ai, GitHub Pages, Datawrapper and Vantage6.
 The provided implementation has a large dependency on the ...TODO_ALGO... algorithm, please refer to its respective repository for more information (https://github.com/STRONGAYA/...TODO_ALGO_LINK...).